This place is still the much loved hang-out of English

 have caused some of the paranormal activity.

-In the basement, there was a brick tunnel which is big enough to drive a bus through which ran underground to the sea front.
+In the basement, there was a brick tunnel big enough to drive a bus through which ran underground to the sea front.
 It is now bricked over at both ends.

-While pirates were a menace from 1680 to 1730 in the colonial mostly southern coastal areas, The Pirates’ House should be called, “The Privateers’ House,” because when the building was constructed, pirates had been either hunted down or chased out of the area by the British Navy.
-The Pirates wisely moved their operations to less civilized waters around India and less traveled areas of the Pacific Ocean.
+While pirates were a menace from 1680 to 1730 in the colonial (mostly southern) coastal areas, The Pirates’ House should be called, “The Privateers’ House,” because by the time the building was constructed, pirates had either been hunted down or chased out of the area by the British Navy.
+The Pirates wisely moved their operations to less civilized waters around India, and less traveled areas of the Pacific Ocean.

-French Privateer, Jean Lafitte had such a deal with the British, and was often at this tavern and inn.
-Others like him stayed here between their ship hunting activities, enjoying the food, the drink and conducting the business of reluctant crew recruitment and other business dealings.
-He did so well that he had a home in New Orleans and visited his friend at Destrehan Manor.
+French Privateer Jean Lafitte had such a deal with the British, and could often be found at this tavern and inn.
+Others like him stayed here between their ship-hunting activities, enjoying the food and drink, and conducting the business of reluctant crew recruitment among other dealings.
+He did so well that he had a home in New Orleans and visited his friends at Destrehan Manor.

-Robert Louis Stevenson is said to have been inspired by this house, and wrote a segment of his novel, Treasure Island in 1881 basing some of the characters on the privateers’ less than stellar ways of life.
-Captain Flint was a fictional character in the book, but was probably based on a typical lowlife charmer who ran his business there in between the kill and blunder voyages.
+Robert Louis Stevenson is said to have been inspired by this house, and wrote a segment of his 1881 novel, Treasure Island, basing some of the characters on the privateers’ less than stellar ways of life.
+Captain Flint was a fictional character in the book, but was probably based on a typical lowlife charmer who ran his business there in between kill and plunder voyages.